Gula (goddess): Nippur

 Gula was introduced to Nippur in the Old Babylonian period, though not much evidence of her early cult in this city exists.
 She only became a major deity in the local pantheon the Kassite period.
 At this time, she came to be the second most commonly invoked goddess in theophoric names from this city, which indicates she enjoyed popularity in the sphere of personal religion.
 In late sources, Nippur was the city she was most strongly associated with, though through much of her history she was not tied to a single specific cult center.
 She most likely occurs alongside the deities of Nippur, namely Enlil, Ninlil and Ninurta, in an inscription of Marduk-balassu-iqbi.
 It is possible that a temple bearing the name Egalmaḫ which formed a part of the Ekur complex was dedicated to Gula in the role of the wife of Ninurta.
 In 1990 Oriental Institute excavators identified a building in area WA as the Temple of Gula, a goddess of healing and consort of Ninurta.
 The earliest identified construction of the temple was in the Isin-Larsa period, with major rebuilds in the Kassite, Neo-Assyrian, and Neo-Babylonian periods.
 It is thought that the missing temple of Ninurta is nearby.

 Textual sources indicate that in later periods, the temple of Gula in Nippur housed many other deities, including Ninurta, Damu, Kurunnam, Kusu, Urmaḫ, Nuska, Ninimma, Shuzianna, Belet-Seri, the Sebitti, Bēl-āliya, Sirash and Ninĝirzida.
 Kurunnam or Kurunnitu (dKAŠ.DIN.NAM) was a goddess associated with beer, named after kurunnu, a type of this beverage regarded as high quality, and presented as analogous to Ninkasi in lamentations.
 Kusu was a purification goddess, the personification of a type of ritual censer, already attested in texts from Lagash.
 Urmaḫ, the deified lion, was also worshiped in Assur, in this case alongside Sumuqan.
-Nuska was the divine vizier (sukkal) of Enlil.
+Nuska was the divine attendant (sukkal) of Enlil.
 Ninimma was a goddess associated with writing, though also attested in a Gula-like healing role.
 Shuzianna was regarded as a secondary wife of Enlil.
 Belet-Seri was the Akkadian counterpart of Geshtinanna, and also appears in Gula's entourage elsewhere in the first millennium BCE.
 Sebitti were a group of seven warlike gods usually associated with Nergal.
 Bēl-āliya has been characterized by Paul-Alain Beaulieu as an "anonymous divine mayor."
 He remarks that this theonym was most likely a generic title and could designate many deities in various locations, for example Pisangunug in Kullaba.
 Lists of as many as twelve "divine mayors" are known.
 Sirash was a deity associated with brewing, often paired with Ninkasi, either as her sister or Akkadian equivalent.
 Ninĝirzida was a minor goddess whose name can be understood as "lady of the right knife," perhaps to be translated as "scalpel" in this context.